Mixing Steroids and Opioids

 - Erratic and violent behavior

 The tragic irony is that many who take steroids to improve their physical performance often wind up needing some level of pain medication to manage the chronic pain and physical trauma that their bodies have sustained.
-Although they may desperately want to mix steroids and opioids for the short-term relief, the long-term problems are not worth it.
+Although they may desperately want to combine steroids and opioids for short-term relief, the long-term problems are not worth it.

 Quality Treatment for Combined Steroids and Opioid Abuse